bleaktwig/yuadrem-wiki/docs/index.md

 In contrast, not much is known about oms.
 They were nomadic in nature, and are though to have lived simple lifestyles.
 Most were slaughtered by ets and humes, in the Three Omian Genocides.
-Marsets are the only known descendants of oms, but fragments of their culture also remains on naenks.
+Marsets are the only known descendants of oms, but fragments of their culture also remains on barkskins.

 <!-- RELIGION ----------------------------------------------------------------->
 ### Religion